 Subscribe now and learn how to grow your blog into a thriving business with effective SEO and monetization strategies.

 Bonus: My NR.1 trick to give your new blog post an immediate SEO boost!

 So if you’re a food blogger, I do hope the above makes sense.
 There is indeed an SEO benefit in having that jump-to-recipe button in your recipe articles.
 A tiny benefit perhaps, but the correlation between the two most definitely exists.

 But it’s important to understand why, so you can make an informed decision on whether or not you’re going to include it.
 There are always two sides to a story, and there’s never a one-size-fits-all solution.

 I also want to make clear that I am not criticizing Mediavine here.
 Yes, Mediavine is strongly advising against using jump-to-recipe, because of ad revenue.
 They are very open about that, they are not covering up their reasons.

-They are also putting a lot of effort into helping bloggers making their sites better, more user friendly and ultimately more successful.
-They give lots of advice around site-speed, SEO, content writing, etc. I don’t always agree with their advice, but that’s cool.
+They are also putting a lot of effort into helping bloggers making their sites better, more profitable, and ultimately more successful.
+They give lots of advice around site-speed, SEO, content writing, etc. I certainly don’t always agree with them, but that’s fine.